By the numbers: Facts and figures about the queen’s funeral

 — 5,949: Military personnel deployed throughout the meticulously choreographed operation that began with the queen’s death on Sept.
 8 at her Balmoral Estate in the Scottish Highlands.
 That number comprises 4,416 from the army, 847 from the navy and 686 from the air force.
 In addition, around 175 armed forces personnel from Commonwealth nations have been involved.

-— 1,650: At least that number of military personnel involved in the pomp-filled procession of the queen’s coffin from Westminster Abbey to Wellington Arch after her funeral.
-A further 1,000 line the streets along the procession route When the coffin reaches Windsor, 410 military personnel will take part in the procession, 480 will line streets, 150 will be in a guard of honor and line steps and 130 more will fulfil other ceremonial duties.
+— 1,650: At least that number of military personnel will be involved in the pomp-filled procession of the queen’s coffin from Westminster Abbey to Wellington Arch after her funeral.
+A further 1,000 will line the streets along the procession route When the coffin reaches Windsor, 410 military personnel will take part in the procession, 480 will line streets, 150 will be in a guard of honor and line steps and 130 more will fulfil other ceremonial duties.

 — More than 10,000: Police officers.
 Metropolitan Police Deputy Assistant Commissioner Stuart Cundy said the “hugely complex” policing operation is the biggest in the London force’s history, surpassing the London 2012 Olympics which saw up to 10,000 police officers on duty per day.